albertalvin8080/ErgonGraphos/README.md

 ## Project Overview

-**ErgonGraphos** is a system that aims to allow the reporting of problems in sectors of a computer factory in a fast and concise way.
+ErgonGraphos is a system designed to streamline the reporting of issues within various sectors of a computer manufacturing facility.
+It enables quick and precise problem reporting, enhancing overall efficiency and communication.

 ## Used Technologies